aipescience/queryparser/README.rst

 Parsing MySQL
 -------------

-Processing of MySQL queries is done by first creating an instance of the ``MySQLQueryProcessor`` class
+Parsing and processing of MySQL queries can be done by creating an instance of the ``MySQLQueryProcessor`` class

 .. code-block:: python